The Best Medicare Supplement (Medigap) Plans in Ohio

 In this article...

-Despite the comprehensive health care coverage that many U.S. seniors receive through Original Medicare, beneficiaries may still be left with high out-of-pocket costs for copays, deductibles and other medical expenses.
+Despite the comprehensive health care coverage that many U.S. seniors receive through Original Medicare (Medicare Parts A and B), beneficiaries may still be left with high out-of-pocket costs for copays, deductibles and other medical expenses.

-Essentially, Medigap is insurance that's sold by private companies, which works in conjunction with Original Medicare to cover up to 100% of the balance remaining on services and supplies after Medicare reimbursement.
-Keep reading to discover available coverage options so you can decide whether a Medigap plan is right for you.
+Medicare Supplement insurance, also called Medigap, is insurance that's sold by private companies.
+Medigap plans work in conjunction with Original Medicare to cover some of the deductibles, copays or other costs remaining on services and supplies after Medicare reimbursement.

 Have Medicare questions?